Turkey Trot Los Angeles

 • Things to do

-Celebrate Thanksgiving with this catchall family-friendly event along Downtown’s Spring Street, a morning chock-full of races, games and activities centered around Los Angeles City Hall.
+Celebrate Thanksgiving morning at this family-friendly event along Downtown’s Spring Street, a morning chock-full of races, games and activities centered around Los Angeles City Hall (check in at Grand Park across the street).
 Preemptively work off calories from your upcoming feast in either the 5K or the 10K run/walk.
-There’s also a “Widdle Wobble” for kids 12 and under and, for the first time this year, a 1K Dog Jog where your four-legged friends can join in.
+There’s also a 1/4-mile “Widdle Wobble” for kids and a 1K Dog Jog where your four-legged friends can join in.
 Turkey Day costumes are encouraged.
 Each year, the race benefits the Midnight Mission.

 • Things to do